Proceedings

 or equivalent be appointed with responsibility for teaching and

-(ii) That an operational strategic plan be established for
+learning development. - (ii) That an operational strategic plan be established for

-(iii) That systems be established for disseminating models
+the development of teaching and learning. - (iii) That systems be established for disseminating models

 of good teaching and learning practice which enable the sharing

-(iv) That it be mandatory that learning objectives should
+of expertise. - (iv) That it be mandatory that learning objectives should

 be stated for each course and articulated with content,